 Best practices for hiring great people

-Ask any hiring manager or recruiter and they will tell you that there is no fail-safe formula for finding and hiring the perfect candidate.
+Ask any hiring manager or recruiter and they will tell you that there is no fail-safe formula for finding the perfect candidate.
 Every role is different, most candidates will not have every attribute you’re looking for, and sometimes you’re under pressure to fill an opening using a limited talent pool.

 Look for progression

-If you’re hiring for any roles above entry-level, you want to be sure that your candidates have a track record of growth.
+If you’re hiring people for any roles above entry-level, you want to be sure that your candidates have a track record of growth.
 “When recruiting emerging leader-level talent, we always look for progression,” says Justin Hirsch, President and HR Executive Search Lead at Jobplex, a recruitment firm.“If an individual is not progressing in their career, it’s an indication that they may not be ready (or qualified) to be tapped into for the next level of leadership,” he adds.

 Be open to nontraditional work histories